 The joy of food has been with me throughout my lifetime.
-One of my fondest childhood memories is of chocolate sauce, salted peanuts, and hand-packed vanilla ice cream late at night!
+One of my fondest childhood memories is of chocolate sauce, salted peanuts, and hand-packed vanilla ice cream late at night.
 My father, a restaurant owner for over fifty years, sometimes brought cylindrical, white paper containers of this rich delight home at the end of his day, around 10:00 PM.
-My mother jostled my two siblings and me awake; joy unspeakable resulted; memories of these sweet blessings are like soft prayers to me-this same indulgence still spells bliss to this day!
+My mother jostled my two siblings and me awake; joy unspeakable resulted.
+Memories of these sweet blessing are like soft prayers to me-this same indulgence still spells bliss to this day!

-The winter of 1980-81 marked a delightful period for my soul, for I lived in the glorious city of Tokyo, Japan!
+The winter of 1980-81 marked a delightful period for me, for I lived in the glorious city of Tokyo, Japan!
 Sudden illness brought me back to the United States.
-My heart’s cry for many years was to go back to the Orient; I sought the manifestation of this dream for a long time, to no avail (yet).
+My heart’s cry, for many years, was to go back to the Orient; I sought the manifestation of this dream for a long time, to no avail (yet).